-In the present research we found relevant data between mood states (anxiety and depression) and cognitive skills attention and memory, since 80% of the population shows anxiety correlated with cognitive impairment.
-However, only 20% of the population showed depression correlated with deterioration in attention and memory skills.
+In the present investigation, relevant data were found between mood states (anxiety and depression) and mild cognitive impairment, as 80% of the population manifested anxiety correlated with cognitive impairment.
+However, only 20% of the population showed depression correlated with cognitive impairment.